diyaaghosh/stone-paper-scissor/README.md

 # stone-paper-scissor
-a dun game by using html,css and a little bit of javascript
+a fun game by using html,css and a little bit of javascript